mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ### Mutual approaches to knowledge building

-In this section the processes of personal appropriation of experience and knowledge emering from game making are examined closely in relation to particpants experience of GDPs.
+In this section the processes of personal appropriation of experience and knowledge emerging from game making are examined closely in relation to participants experience of GDPs.

  - quick summary of Rogoff's take on personal appropriation compared to a transmission model of knowledge & that participants re-contribute their experience of knowledge beck into the social mix
  - e.g - GDPs used in this research program were mutually created based on feedback from participants
  - While there is a curricular value attached to CT concepts & to some extent design practices, in this context participants can create their own understandings of what is useful to them.

+### Game Design Patterns as a way to give language to participants when sharing back to Community

+Example - 2019-03-18 - Sh & Th

+Contrast general lack of confidence with ability to share back progress and decisions using language afforded by GDPs.

+Include excerpt?
+1.05 - Looking for Th using GDP language - as well ask drawing on other home interests.

+This is also dealt with above "GDPs propagation through peer activity"

 ### Game Design Patterns vs CT and more established "knowledge"